fbpx

 Wildlife in the Davidson River Area and Pisgah National Forest

 The Davidson River area and Pisgah National Forest are home to a diverse array of wildlife, offering visitors the opportunity to observe and appreciate the many species that inhabit this beautiful region.
-The rich ecosystems within the forest support a wide variety of mammals, birds, reptiles, and amphibians, making it a haven for nature enthusiasts.

 Mammals

 Among the mammals that call Pisgah National Forest home are white-tailed deer, black bears, and wild turkeys.
 While sightings of these animals can be thrilling, it’s important to remember to observe them from a safe distance and never approach or feed them.
-Smaller mammals, such as raccoons, squirrels, and chipmunks, are also commonly seen scurrying about the forest floor.

 black bears national forest hiking